iamarbabkhan/kubernetes-notes/README.md

 3. load balancer: its acess from external world

 #### Ingress Controller:
+Ingress is route the traffic inside the cluster
 1. Path based routing: http://example.com/about
 - Note: /about is path based routing